Impact of bias and redshift-space modelling for the halo power spectrum: Testing the effective field theory of large-scale structure: Introduction

-Exactly how many terms must be retained to obtain an adequate description can depend on the properties of the survey and the population of tracers.
-Failure to model the relationship correctly would impair our ability to extract statistical power from the survey.
-But conversely, allowing too permissive a relationship would waste this power in constraining unnecessary coefficients.
+The number of terms in the perturbation expansion relates directly to the range of predictions that can be made.
+A simple model will lead to a smaller range---but, while the resulting statistical measurements of the parameters may be more precise, any recovered values are likely to be inaccurate because the model fails to the relationship between matter and galaxies correctly.
+We describe this situation as \emph{underfitting the data}.
+Conversely, allowing a more general relationship will expand the range of predictions that can be made, but some statistical power will be wasted in constraining unnecessary coefficients.
 It also exposes us to the risk of \emph{overfitting}---that is, misinterpreting the random variation between realizations as a meaningful signal.
-To make best use of the data as it arrives we must find a compromise, balancing simplicity against the minimum level of complexity needed to match the sophistication of next-generation surveys.
+To make best use of the data as it arrives we must find a compromise, balancing simplicity of description against the minimum complexity needed to match the sophistication of next-generation surveys.

-What is the appropriate level of complexity for a present-day or near-future survey?
+What is the appropriate level of complexity of modelling for a present-day or near-future survey?
 A typical previous-generation survey would have used a simple linear truncation.
-More recent surveys have begun to adopt prescriptions that include terms at quadratic order or higher, representing the strength of the tidal gravitational field or related quantities~\cite{Krause:2017ekm,delaTorre:2016rxm, Slepian:2016kfz,Beutler:2016arn,Gil-Marin:2016wya}.
-As the observational frontier moves to increasingly small scales these more complex biasing schemes have been found necessary to extract unbiased estimates (in the statistical sense) of the underlying cosmological parameters, or to obtain consistent results between different $n$-point functions.
+But, as the sample of galaxies available for large-scale analysis increases, an opportunity exists for extracting cosmological information on smaller and smaller scales where more complex biasing schemes have been found necessary to extract unbiased estimates (in the statistical sense) of the underlying cosmological parameters, or to obtain consistent results between different $n$-point functions.
+For this reason more recent surveys have begun to adopt prescriptions that include terms at quadratic order or higher, representing the strength of the tidal gravitational field or related quantities~\cite{Krause:2017ekm,delaTorre:2016rxm,Slepian:2016kfz,Beutler:2016arn,Gil-Marin:2016wya}.

 \para{Bias modelling} In this paper we quantitatively address the question of the appropriate level of modelling sophistication required for analysis of a present-day or near-future galaxy survey.
 In `Standard Perturbation Theory' (or `SPT') we organize each contribution to a correlation function according to its order in the `loop expansion'.
 In this scheme each loop corresponds to an unrestricted average over wavenumbers~\cite{1981MNRAS.197..931J,1983MNRAS.203..345V, Fry:1983cj,Goroff:1986ep,Suto:1990wf,Makino:1991rp,Scoccimarro:1995if,Scoccimarro:1996se}.